 For many users, though, it’s not going to work to run your show through a console software!
 Whether you’re working for a venue, tour or production house, the console is already there and set up to run the show.

 You can, however, possibly network a computer to your lighting console and use 3rd-party software to MIDI-map your interface into your console.
 This brings a functionality similar to MIDI learn to your stand-alone lighting console.

-And thanks to Portuguese developer Ricardo Dias, this is super-easy to do on the Martin M-PC and Grand MA2 PC software packages.
+And thanks to Portuguese developer Ricardo Dias, this is super-easy to do on the M-PC and Grand MA2 PC software packages.

 Conversion of USB-MIDI to 5-Pin MIDI